Parliament Protest 2022 – The Mainstream Media Coverage

-A new report has reviewed the media coverage of one of the most significant events in 2022 – the Parliament Protest which lasted almost four weeks, and finds that the media failed in its duty to present the Protest in a fair and balanced manner.
+A new report has reviewed the mainstream media coverage of one of the most significant events in 2022 – the Parliament Protest which lasted almost four weeks, and finds that the media failed in its duty to present the Protest in a fair and balanced manner.

 The report which reviewed 599 news and op-ed pieces over a 22-day period concludes: “The coverage was curated to focus on the fringes and avoid the key questions at the centre of the protest.
 The public were never invited to draw their own conclusions but were fed a pre-determined diet of anti-protest content.
 We believe the majority of politicians were equally remiss, and responsible for creating the environment for this approach to prosper.
 Finally, the protestors must acknowledge that opting for a ‘grassroots’ style event made it harder for the media, and made space for the wrong voices to dominate.”